 As an employer, you have a duty to make reasonable adjustments for disabled employees.
-The aim of this duty is to enable disabled employees to remain in or return to work.
+This duty aims to enable disabled employees to remain in or return to work.

-A person is disabled under Equality Act 2010 if they have a physical or mental impairment that has a substantial and long-term adverse effect their ability to carry out normal day-to-day activities.
+Under the Equality Act 2010, a person is disabled if they have a physical or mental impairment substantially affecting their ability to carry out normal day-to-day activities.

-See factsheet Is your Employee Disabled under the Equality Act?
+Learn more with our factsheet – Is your Employee Disabled under the Equality Act?

 You will not be obliged to make reasonable adjustments unless you know, or ought reasonably to know, that your employee is disabled and is likely to be placed at a substantial disadvantage because of their disability.